János Kóka: Post-political career

 After leaving politics in 2010 Kóka returned to the business world.
 First he was involved in the reorganization of Cellum Group as a consultant, then in 2011 he was appointed chairman and CEO of Cellum Global Inc., established with the aim of international expansion.

 As the representative of the company, in September 2011, he concluded a venture capital program agreement with Portfolion Zrt., member of OTP Bank Group, and soon afterwards he signed an agreement with Bulgaria's Corpbank on the establishment of a joint technological subsidiary.
-Since January 2012 he has served as Chairman of the Board of Directors in the Cellum Bulgaria subsidiary, with its head office in Bulgaria.
+Since January 2012 he has been chairman of the Cellum Bulgaria subsidiary, with its head office in Bulgaria.
 He is a board member in MPP Zrt., also a Cellum Group affiliate.
 Under his management, the company has reported the conclusion of several international agreements of cooperation; for instance, Cellum developed the mobile payment application of MasterCard.